AVMA donates $100,000 to Hurricane Harvey relief efforts

-In support of the veterinarians, the animals and the residents of the areas affected by Hurricane Harvey, the American Veterinary Medical Association has donated $100,000 toward Hurricane Harvey relief efforts.
-The funds will be allocated via grants administered by the association’s charitable arm, the American Veterinary Medical Foundation (AVMF).
+The AVMA announced Aug.
+31 that it has donated $100,000 toward Hurricane Harvey relief efforts.
+The funds will be allocated via grants administered by the Association's charitable arm, the American Veterinary Medical Foundation.

-“This is a way for the AVMA to help our members, while simultaneously helping animals and their owners get the care they need in their time of need,” said Dr. Michael Whitehair, chair of the AVMA Board of Directors.
+"This is a way for the AVMA to help our members, while simultaneously helping animals and their owners get the care they need in their time of need," said Dr. Michael Whitehair, chair of the AVMA Board of Directors, in the announcement.
+He said the donation was made with the only condition being that the money go strictly to Harvey-related grants.

-It is expected that more than a million animals have been impacted by the hurricane, which has already displaced 600,000 people, with 1 million others under voluntary evacuation.
-Related storms are likely to affect even more people and animals living in the Southeastern U.S. Animal shelters and veterinary hospitals, most of which are already at capacity, are working overtime to accommodate the influx of injured, tired, cold, and hungry animals lost or left behind.
+The first coordinated effort for animal search and rescue began Aug.
+30 in the Houston area as the storm continued to move from Texas across Louisiana, Mississippi, and Tennessee.
+It is expected that more than a million animals have been impacted by the hurricane, which already had displaced 600,000 people by the end of August, with a million others under voluntary evacuation.
+Animal shelters and veterinary hospitals, most of which were already at capacity, worked overtime to accommodate an influx of animals.

-“Our thoughts and hearts are with the people affected by Hurricane Harvey,” said Dr. Jan Strother, District III AVMA Board representative and chair of the AVMF Board of Directors.
-“As the charitable arm of the AVMA, the Foundation has the capacity to directly aid those who are providing shelter and care for displaced pets, equines, food animals, zoo animals and wildlife.
-By working together and assisting our veterinary communities in need, we hope to diminish the heartache and restore some type of normalcy as quickly as possible.”
+"Our thoughts and hearts are with the people affected by Hurricane Harvey," said Dr. Jan K. Strother, a member of the AVMA Board and chair of the AVMF board of directors, in the announcement about the Association's $100,00 donation.
+"As the charitable arm of the AVMA, the AVMF has the capacity to directly aid those who are providing shelter and care for displaced pets, equids, food animals, zoo animals, and wildlife.
+By working together to assist our veterinary communities in need, we hope to ease the heartache caused by Hurricane Harvey and restore some type of normalcy as quickly as possible."

-If you would like to support the efforts of veterinarians on the ground helping those animals and people affected by the storm, please consider donating to the AVMF.
-Visit AVMF.org/Donate and use the code “Disaster Relief” to designate your donation for reimbursement grants, which assist veterinarians who are providing services and shelter in the impacted areas.
+Individuals wishing to support the efforts of veterinarians on the ground directly can consider donating to the AVMF.
+Donors should visit www.avmf.org/donate and use the code "Disaster Relief" to designate money for reimbursement grants, which assist veterinarians who are providing services and shelter in the impacted areas.